davestearns/eventlogs/README.md

 #[tokio::main]
 async fn main() -> Result<(), Box<dyn Error>> {
+    // To begin, create a LogManager, passing the event store and
-    // This uses testing fakes, but you would use PostgresEventStore
+    // aggregation cache you want to use.
+This example uses testing fakes,
+    // but you would use PostgresEventStore RedisAggregationCache, configured
-    // RedisAggregationCache configured to point to your servers. let log_manager = LogManager::new(
+    // to point to your servers/clusters.
+    let log_manager = LogManager::new(
         FakeEventStore::<TestEvent>::new(),
         FakeAggregationCache::<TestAggregate>::new(),
-        LogManagerOptions::default(),
+        LogManagerOptions::none(),
     );

-    // Create a new log with an Increment event as the first event. let log_id = LogId::new();
+    // Create a new log with an Increment event as the first event.
+    // To ensure that the log is created only once, even if you or
+    // your caller has to retry after a network timeout, use an
+    // idempotency key in the CreateOptions.
+If a log was already
+    // created with that same idempotency key, you will get an
+    // IdempotencyReplay error with the previously-created log ID. let create_options = CreateOptions {
+        idempotency_key: Some(uuid::Uuid::now_v7().to_string()),
+        ..Default::default()
+    };
+    let log_id = LogId::new();
-    log_manager.create(&log_id, &TestEvent::Increment, &CreateOptions::default()).await?;
+    log_manager.create(&log_id, &TestEvent::Increment, &create_options).await?;

     // Reduce the log to get the current state.
 The TestAggregate
     // will be cached automatically on a background task, so it won't